 How to control plaque in children?

-Generally kids don’t have interest in tooth brushing.
-It is very difficult task for parents to make them brush.
+Generally, kids don’t have an interest in tooth brushing.
+It is a very difficult task for parents to make them brush.
 Proper brushing is necessary to avoid so many dental problems.
 Prevention is better than repair and replacement so brushing has more importance in oral hygiene methods.